crsndr/galaxy-hub/content/eu/storage/index.md

 # Manage your Storage and Quota

-On the European Galaxy server every user has a 250 GB quota.
-This means you can use 250 GB of storage for free.
+On the European Galaxy server, every user has a 250GB quota.
+This means you can use 250GB of storage for free.
 Once you reach this limit you cannot start new jobs.
 [Learn more about quotas.](https://galaxyproject.org/support/account-quotas/)

 <div align="center">